-A star party is a gathering of amateur astronomers who set up their telescopes and observe the dynamic night sky, with students and their families invited to come and participate as well.
-It is a great way for non-astronomers to see things they don't typically take the time to ponder
+A star party is a gathering of amateur astronomers who set up their telescopes so attendees can view the night sky.
+It is a great way to see things that you normally can't see without a telescope and may not typically take the time to ponder.

-For a Starparty to be practical your school must be in a region where ATMOB members live reasonably close by.
+For practical reasons your school or non-profit must be in a region where ATMoB members live reasonably close by.

 When is the best time of year for a star party?

 Star parties can be held at any time of year however, here are some things to think about when choosing the date.

 - Star parties are best scheduled with a crescent or first quarter moon visible in the night sky, especially for youngsters and adults who have never looked through a telescope.
 During full moon, the moon is so bright that it obscures a view of other celestial objects, so it's best to avoid these dates..

 - Early spring and late fall are usually excellent times to hold star parties.
 Night time temperatures are reasonable, and it gets dark early.

 Yes, but we ask that you follow these flashlight etiquette rules:

 - Use a small one to keep the stray light low.